1 Name of Medicine

 As with all parenteral solutions, compatibility of the additives with the solution must be assessed before addition.
 Before adding a substance or medication, verify that it is soluble and/or stable in water and that the pH range of Hartmann's and 5% glucose IV infusion is appropriate.
 After addition, check for a possible colour change and/or the appearance of precipitates, insoluble complexes or crystals.

+Complete information is not available.
+Those additives known to be incompatible should not be used.
+The medical literature, the package insert and other available sources of information should be reviewed for thorough understanding of possible incompatibilities.
 Consult with pharmacist, if available.
 If in the informed judgment of the physician, it is deemed advisable to introduce additives, use aseptic technique.
 Mix thoroughly when additives have been introduced.
 Refer to instructions below.
 Solutions containing additives should be used immediately, and not stored.
 Do not reconnect any partially used containers.

 The product should be used for one patient on one occasion only.
 Any unused portion should be discarded.